openstack/openstack-manuals/doc/common/glossary.rst

       and services, that can be rapidly provisioned and released with minimal management effort or service provider interaction.

+   cloud computing infrastructure

+      The hardware and software components -- such as servers, storage, and network and virtualization software -- that are needed to support the computing requirements of a cloud computing model.

+   cloud computing platform software

+      The delivery of different services through the Internet.
+These resources include tools and applications like data storage, servers, databases, networking, and software.
+As long as an electronic device has access to the web, it has access to the data and the software programs to run it.

+   cloud computing service architecture

+      Cloud service architecture defines the overall cloud computing services and solutions that are implemented in and across the boundaries of an enterprise business network.
+Considers the core business requirements and matches them with a possible cloud solution.

    cloud controller

       Collection of Compute components that represent the global state